rabby-web/Blog-Project-Server/README.md

    ```bash
    npm install
    ```
-4. Create an `.env` file in the root directory and configure the environment variables:
+3. Create an `.env` file in the root directory and configure the environment variables:
    ```env
    PORT=5000
    MONGO_URI=mongodb://localhost:27017/blog-platform
    JWT_SECRET=your_jwt_secret_key
    ```
-5. Start the development server:
+4. Start the development server:
    ```bash
    npm run start:dev
    ```
+5. Access the API at Vercel `https://blog-project-sigma-seven.vercel.app/`.
-6. Access the API at `http://localhost:5000`.
+6. Access the API at Localhost `http://localhost:5000/`.

 ---